1 Legal and regulatory framework

 - mining engineering; or

 Compliance with financial capacities requires the applicant to provide evidence of the availability of sufficient funds to cover the required minimum mining costs for the first three years of the requested licence.
 There are four options to prove such availability.

-Compliance with technical capacities includes the availability of either:
+Compliance with technical capacities comprises the availability of either:

-- an exploitation licence issued in the applicant's name under the Permits Law; or
+- an exploitation licence issued in the applicant's name under the Law on Permits and Notifications; or

-- heads of terms, a preliminary or services agreement with a contractor that owns the exploitation licence.
+- heads of terms, a preliminary or services agreement with a contractor (or operator designated by the subsoil user) that owns the exploitation licence.

-The competent authority may refuse to issue a licence on any of the grounds set out in Article 207 of the Code on Subsoil and Subsoil Use (eg, non-compliance with the application requirements; the failure by the applicant or its affiliate to perform abandonment works on a subsoil plot in the previous five years).
+The competent authority may refuse to issue a licence on any of the grounds set out in Article 207 of the Subsoil Code (eg, non-compliance with the application requirements; the failure by the applicant or its affiliate to perform abandonment works on a subsoil plot in the previous five years).

 4.3 What fees and other charges are incurred in obtaining a mining right?